Ellesmere Island: Geography

+Ellesmere Island is the northernmost island of the Arctic Archipelago in Canada's Far North and one of the world's northernmost land masses.
+It is exceeded in this regard only by neighbouring Greenland, which extends about 60 km closer to the north pole.
+Ellesmere's northernmost point, Cape Columbia (at 83°06′41″N 69°57′13″W), is less than 800 km from the north pole, while its southern coasts at 77°N are well within the Arctic Circle.

+Ellesmere has the highest and longest mountain ranges in eastern North America and is the most mountainous island in the Arctic Archipelago.
+It has over half of the archipelago's ice cover, with ice caps and glaciers across 40% of its surface.
+Its extensive coastline includes some of the world's longest fiords.

+To the west, Ellesmere is separated from Axel Heiberg Island by Nansen and Eureka Sounds, the latter of which narrows to 13 km.
+Devon Island is to the south across Jones Sound; at the west end of the sound, they are separated by North Kent Island and two channels which narrow to 4 and 10 km.
+Greenland is to the east across Nares Strait; the strait narrows to 46 km at Cape Isabella on Smith Sound and further north narrows to 19 km at Robeson Channel.
+These channels and straits typically freeze over in winter, though winds and currents leave pockets of open water (temporary leads and persistent polynyas) in Nares Strait.
+To the north of Ellesmere is the Arctic Ocean, with Lincoln Sea to the northeast.

 Protected areas

 More than one-fifth of the island is protected as Quttinirpaaq National Park (formerly Ellesmere Island National Park Reserve), which includes seven fjords and a variety of glaciers, as well as Lake Hazen, North America's largest lake north of the Arctic Circle.
 Barbeau Peak, the highest mountain in Nunavut (2616 m) is located in the British Empire Range on Ellesmere Island.
 The most northern mountain range in the world, the Challenger Mountains, is located in the northeast region of the island.
 The northern lobe of the island is called Grant Land.

 The Arctic willow is the only woody species to grow on Ellesmere Island.

 In July 2007, a study noted the disappearance of habitat for waterfowl, invertebrates, and algae on Ellesmere Island.
 According to John Smol of Queen's University in Kingston, Ontario, and Marianne S. V. Douglas of the University of Alberta in Edmonton, warming conditions and evaporation have caused low water levels and changes in the chemistry of ponds and wetlands in the area.
 The researchers noted that "In the 1980s they often needed to wear hip waders to make their way to the ponds...while by 2006 the same areas were dry enough to burn."